tangrams/tangram-docs/pages/Javascript-API.md

 ```

 #### `updateConfig()`
-Re-parses the `scene.config` object and redraws the scene, updating data sources, cameras, lights, rendering styles and shaders, and reloading textures.
+Re-parses the `scene.config` object and triggers [`scene.rebuild()`](#rebuild) which also redraws the scene, updating data sources, cameras, lights, rendering styles and shaders, and reloading textures.
 If `updateConfig({ rebuild: true })` is specified, geometry will also be rebuilt (necessary in cases where `scene.config.layers` have been modified).

 ```javascript
 scene.updateConfig()